nehrman/hashiconfEU-2019/Step3-Static-Secret/README.md

 *Congrats*, without touching your application code, you add a non negligeable security layer by externalizing and centralizing your secrets on Vault.

-We're ready to move on to step 4 and add Dynamic Secret management to add anotehr layer of security.
+We're ready to move on to step 4 and add Dynamic Secret management to add another layer of security.

 ## Special thanks